 "Valuable reading for entrepreneur and corporate manager alike."

 "Clear-headed, practical, profound."
 Chris Nichols, Ashridge Business School

 "If you’re kicking your heels in a large organization, read this book and start stirring things up."
 Jason Porter, co-founder, Friends Reunited

 Think Like an Entrepreneur

-There is a fascinating area where business success and personal development overlap, and this book is placed slap in the middle of that.
+There is a fascinating area where business success and personal development overlap, and this book, co-authored with successful entrepreneur and coach Robbie Steinhouse, is placed slap in the middle of that.
 It is a mixture of NLP techniques, some of them jaw-droppingly powerful, and business wisdom.
 It is Napoleon Hill's Think and Grow Rich for the twenty-first century!

 "A masterclass in the tools, techniques behaviours and processes of turning an idea into a successful business.
 A must-read for all budding entrepreneurs."

 Suzan Barghash, Regional Director, Cargill.